johanbook/docs/docs/programming/patterns/solid.md

 ## Cohesion and coupling

-High cohesion and low couping, easier to perform changes.
+One related concept is the one of cohesion and coupling.
+Cohesion means that files that are changed together are bundled together and coupling descibes how those modules are linked.
+This means that a system with high cohesion and low coupling is easier to change compared to a system that does not have those properties.